thelondonsmiths/Solex_ser_recon_EN/README.md

 - w : a,b,c will produce images at a, b and c ; x:y:w will produce images starting at x, finishing at y, every w pixels
 - r : crop the width to a constant number of pixels

-Check the "Show graphics" box for a 'live view' reconstruction display, a graphic of the geometry correction and a quick view of the final images.
+Check the "Show graphics" box for a 'live view' display of the reconstruction and a peek of the final png images.
 This will increase processing time significantly.
 This feature is not recommended for batch processing.

 If the "Save fits files" box is checked, the following files will be stored in the same directory as the video file: